Keep track of your cash, make money, boost your credit rating and more with these handy smartphone apps and online services.

 Here are a selection of apps and what they have to offer:

-*Money deposited with either Moneybox or Tandem benefits from the Financial Services Compensation Scheme up to a value of £85,000.
+Money deposited in savings accounts with all of the above benefit from the Financial Services Compensation Scheme up to a value of £85,000.
+Money deposited with them outside of these may not.

 Each app works in a slightly different way, so be sure to check out each product and see which works best for you.